nguyenvukhang/kitty2/docs/faq.rst

 depending on the whims of tmux's maintainer, your version of tmux, etc.

-I opened and closed a lot of windows/tabs and top shows kitty's memory usage is very high?
+I opened and closed a lot of windows/tabs and top shows alatty's memory usage is very high?
 -------------------------------------------------------------------------------------------

 :program:`top` is not a good way to measure process memory usage.
 That is